-- YES Power supply is correct 1.11.2.2 - NO No Power 1.11.2.3 - 1.11.2.2 Check if the red CAN communication light is flashing (just above green power light) - YES It is likely to be a problem with the load cells 1.11.3 - NO There is a problem with the CAN connection in the load cell interface or the head-unit.
-1.11.4 - 1.11.2.3 Open the Type-C junction box and check the input power (12v) and fuse is OK.
+- Mk5/Atlas Loadcell Interface Check if the green CAN communication light is flashing - YES It is likely to be a problem with the load cells 1.11.3 - NO There is a problem with the CAN connection in the load cell interface or the headunit. - 1.11.4 - Mk4 Loadcell Interface Check if the red CAN communication light is flashing (just above the green power light) - YES It is likely to be a problem with the load cells 1.11.3 - NO There is a problem with the CAN connection in the load cell interface or the head-unit.
+1.11.4

+1.11.2.3 Check the power in the main ECU/Junction box:

+• SM-1 ECU - Open the lid and check the input power (12v).
+If there is no power here, or it is low, hen check the cabling between the ECU and tractor.

+• PSi Type-C junction box - Open the lid and check the input power (12v) and fuse is OK.
 If not, change fuse/check cabling and main power supply.